Stentonian/poa-zokrates/README.md

 # Experiments with ZoKrates

+All proofs have been tested using the G16 system.

 ## What you need to run the code

 You need to have ZoKrates CLI installed: https://zokrates.github.io/gettingstarted.html